 Some respondents (fewer than 10% in all cases) also mention Fiscal policy ("Government overspending is one principal reason.", "Tax breaks for the rich and poor budgeting"), War and foreign policy ("I think it's because of war", "It can be many factor, but the main factor is related to trade with other countries.
-When sanctions are in place, imports are reduced therefore limiting our supply of certain products"), Demand vs supply ("I think the reason is supply and demand - the demand is high and goods are scarce", "because there is a problem with supply and demand"),
+When sanctions are in place, imports are reduced therefore limiting our supply of certain products"), Demand vs supply ("I think the reason is supply and demand the demand is high and goods are scarce", "because there is a problem with supply and demand"), Supply-side mechanisms (other than input prices) ("Because we have a shortage on supply", "Supply chain issues"), Input prices ("Companies raising their manufacturing costs", "Costa of things and materials to make them") specifically, Energy prices ("Because gas prices, rises, losses rises"), and to a lesser extent, Demand-side mechanisms ("devaluation of dollar and excessive demand of products", "I think it's because the high demand of a product.").
+Perhaps surprisingly, very few people mention Covid-19 as a main cause.

-&lt;sup>4These questions are intentionally high-level.
-An in-depth analysis is in Binetti, Nuzzi, and Stantcheva (2024).
+4A more in-depth analysis is in Binetti, Nuzzi, and Stantcheva (2024).